Kyrgyzstan Cuisine

 International Cuisine in Kyrgyzstan

-Uzbek Cuisine
+Uzbekistan Cuisine

 Among a total national population of 6.6 million people, nearly a million Uzbeks live in southern Kyrgyzstan’s Osh Region.
-Not surprisingly then, the south is famous for its Uzbek cuisine.
+Not surprisingly then, the south is famous for its Uzbekistan cuisine.
 Uzbek cafes are seemingly on every corner in Osh, while hundreds if not thousands of Uzbek restaurants are scattered throughout the country.
 They are especially common in Bishkek, where the food is usually prepared by Uzbeks themselves.

 Uzbek chefs are known to cook the best pilaf, kebabs and samsas in the country.
 Filling mashhurda and mastava soups and boiled or steamed dumplings such as manty, chuchvara and khanum are other popular dishes which have become nearly synonymous with Kyrgyz national cuisine.